eminyilmazz/loan-application/LoanApplication/README.md

 **Run:**

-1. Configure data resource in application.properties
+1. Configure data resources in application.properties
 2. Configure RabbitMQ in application.properties unless default settings won't be used.
 3. Navigate to the project files, and run ```mvn clean install```
 4. Then run ```mvn spring-boot:run```